-Quad’s cooperation is encouraging free and inclusive Indo-Pacific, says PM Modi at Tokyo summit
+Quad’s cooperation is encouraging free and inclusive Indo-Pacific region, says PM Modi

-The prime minister did not speak about Ukraine or Russia in his remarks.
+The prime minister did not mention Ukraine or Russia in his remarks at the Tokyo summit.

 The Quad’s mutual cooperation is encouraging a free, open and inclusive Indo-Pacific region, Prime Minister Narendra Modi said on Tuesday.
 The Quad, a strategic international coalition, comprises India, the United States, Japan and Australia.